The-Marcy-Lab-School/react-express-auth/README.md

 - Create a database called `react_auth_example` database (or a name of your choice)
 - In the `server/` folder, copy the `.env.template` and name it `.env`
   - Update the `.env` variables to match your Postgres database information (username, password, database name)
+  - Replace the `SESSION_SECRET` value with your own random string.
+This is used to encrypt the cookie's `userId` value.
 - In the root of your project (outside of the `server` and `frontend` folder), run the command `npm run build`.
 This will do the following:
   - `cd frontend && npm i && npm run build` - build frontend static assets
   - `cd ../server && npm i && npm run migrate && npm run seed` - run migration and seeds on the backend